s1-howie/s1-agents-helper/README.md

 A basic "helper script" to automate the download, installation, association to a site and activation of SentinelOne Agents on Linux.

-<code style="color : red">NOTE:  This repository will soon be deprecated as these scripts are being moved to another [repo](https://github.com/s1community/install-tools) on SentinelOne's S1Community GitHub.</code>
+> :warning: **This repository will soon be deprecated as these scripts are being moved to another [repo](https://github.com/s1community/install-tools) on SentinelOne's S1Community GitHub.**

 ## Detailed Description